varunmadhavam/RTL_Design_With_SKY130/README.md

         ```
         At first glance, we might be tempted to think that the design would contain 3 flops after synthesis.
 After all the counter is a 3 bit one.
 But think again.
 If we look closely, after a reset the value of count just toggles between 101 and 001(101+100).
 Output q is high when count = 101 or in this case simply when count[2] is 1.
 In other word q<=count[2].
 So we just need one flop that toggles count[2] every clock cycle.
 Also the reset would be connected to the set of an async set flop.
 Lets see what yosys thinks.
         ![](/src/img/opt7.png)
-        We can cleary see that yosys has infered just a single flop and the entire circuit is exactly like what we imagined it to be.
+        We can cleary see that yosys has inferred just a single flop and the entire circuit is exactly like what we imagined it to be.
 Long story short, **any loigc that does not affect the primary outputs will be optimised out.**